SUBSCRIBE

 Disponible en Español.

 A glimpse at the history of SCORM, starting along with the need for EdTech standardization, reveals a riveting tale.
-It might tell us something about its current limitations in Moodle.
+It might tell us something about its limitations, and the ways .
 It might also give us an idea of its future and how it will fare in the face of recent competition.

 US Department of Defense, Late 90s: SCORM is Born